Ludosport: Rules

+The competitor in blue scores an "OH" hit on the competitor in black.

 Unlike fencing, where electronic equipment is used to indicate hits, LudoSport uses self-declaration to indicate hits.
 Meaning that the one hit must shout either IH or OH when hit.
 These are the two types of hits.
 IH hits are non lethal but forces the one hit to open up, or declare, giving the opponent an advantage and opportunity to advance on them unimpeded.
 OH hits on the other hand are lethal and gives a point to the other competitor.
 It is possible that an "Auto-OH" happens, wherein a competitor scores an OH on themselves, which in turn gives a point to their opponent.

 An IH must be declared if the competitor receives a strike from an active blade, belonging either to their opponent or themselves, on the hilt, hands, lower arm (below the elbow) or lower leg (below the knee).
 The declaration for this must remove the blades from the centre of combat, so that it/they are not impeding the opponent to advance.
 This removal, or opening, must provide at least one tempo (or time in which an action can be performed) to the opponent.
 Furthermore, the blade cannot be charged, or the momentum used to quickly bring it back into the centre of combat; essentially the struck competitor must move their blade away from the centre of combat and keep their blade out of this centre for one tempo.
 The struck competitor is allowed to move in direction during this period.

 An OH must be declared if any other part of the body is contacted with the blade, including the top of the head, the torso, upper arms (including the elbow), and upper legs (including the knee).
 The face is not a valid target in LudoSport, in the interest of safety.